narum/jocomunico3/README.md

 KNOWN BUGS
 -----------------------

 - Uploading a backup made on version 2.0 to a version 2.1 Jocomunico.
-To fix, please update your Jocomunico to version 2.1, redo de backup and upload it again.
+To fix, please update your Jocomunico to version 2.1, redo the backup and upload it again.

 -----------------------
 README FOR INSTALLATION